sapphirepp/sapphirepp/doc/examples/scattering.md

 @snippet{lineno} examples/scattering/scattering.cpp MPI init

-We will use the `Sapphire::Log` class to output information to the console.
-The `depth_console()` functions allows to specify how detailed the output should be.
+We will use the @ref Sapphire::Utils::SapphireLogStream "SapphireLogStream" class to output information to the console.
+The
+@dealref{depth_console(),classLogStream,a8028e970ad8388596d625ed463894e98}
+function allows specifying how detailed the output should be.
 We will set it to 2, which results in one line of output per time-step.
 For parallel runs, we will turn of the output of all but the first process.

 @snippet{lineno} examples/scattering/scattering.cpp Saplog